Bainbridge Island Cycling Vacations

 You’ve been thinking about a new bike for a while now, but there aren’t any bike shops (or any that carry what you want) where you live.
 Come to Bainbridge Island for the weekend, and wander through the front door of Classic Cycle.

-Whether it’s a new road bike from Colnago, a cross bike from Raleigh, a Trek dual suspension rig or a travel bike from Ritchey, Paul will help you select your ideal set of wheels.
+Whether it’s a new road bike from Colnago, a cross bike from Kona, a Scott dual suspension rig or a travel bike from Ritchey, Paul will help you select your ideal set of wheels.
 Gavin will spend a couple hours making sure that the bike you picked out fits perfectly.
 Jaime will get you all set up with a long-sleeve jersey and some knee warmers (you’re from Tuscon and you’ve always wanted to try long sleeves).
 We’ll give you a map or pair you up with a guide, and then you’ll go out for a couple of days of fantastic riding.

 Try the Chilly-Hilly ride route around Bainbridge Island.
 The organized event takes place in February, but the route is ready for riding any day of the year.
 The Chilly Hilly features 3000 feet of climbing over its winding 30 mile route, and it’s a ride that Bicycling magazine has repeatedly put in their top ten list.